spintheweb/framework/README.md

 # Spin the Web Project
 _A precise (π) yet fuzzy (σ) technology that eases web application developments_

 Spin the Web introduces the Webbase Description Language (WBDL).
 While HTML describes a single web page and is interpreted by client-side browsers, WBDL describes an entire web site and is interpreted by a server-side component called a web spinner.
-This project proposes that WBDL fills a crucial gap in the World Wide Web ecosystem.
+This project proposes that WBDL fills a crucial gap in the World Wide Web ecosystem!

 WBDL is not intended to replace existing technologies, but rather to coordinate them.
 Its focus is on _contents_ (data handling widgets): defining what they are, how they are organized, and where, how, and when they are rendered.
 Web spinners generate and deliver these contents on demand.